-Both dental implants and dentures are methods in which you can replace your missing teeth.
-Each offer specific advantage and disadvantages.
-If you are in the position to choose between them, it is important that know and understand these differences.
+Both dental implants and dentures are methods by which you can replace your missing teeth.
+Each offers specific advantages and disadvantages.
+If you are in the position to choose between them, it is important that you know and understand these differences.
 Dr. Jason Petkevis has taken the time to compare dental implants to traditional dentures and discuss the pros and cons of each option.
-As an expert dental implant dentist in Chester Springs, PA, he can help you decide which option is better for you.
+As an expert dental implant dentist in Chester Springs, PA, he can help you decide which option is better.

 About Dental Implants

 Dental implants are a type of tooth replacement system that involves several parts, procedures, and healing time.
 An actual dental implant is a small titanium post that Dr. Petkevis will surgically place in the jawbone.
-Here, it will serve as a missing tooth root and also support a dental restoration.
-They are available in many different sizes so they can be used in various places along both arches.
+Here, it will serve as a missing tooth root and support dental restoration.
+Dental implants are available in many different sizes, so they can be used in various places along both arches.

 Advantages of Dental Implants

 Dental implants are a permanent solution for missing teeth.
-As long as you have good oral health, they will remain there forever.
+They will remain there forever as long as you have good oral health.
 This will help support the jaw bone as well.
-The implant posts provide stimulation for the bone so it will degrade over time.
+The implant posts stimulate the bone, so it will degrade over time.
 Since the implants fuse to the jaw bone, you will never have to worry about the restorations shifting or slipping around in your mouth.

 Disadvantages of Dental Implants

-Another disadvantage of dental implants is that they require a surgical.
+Another disadvantage of dental implants is that they require surgery.
 Dr. Petkevis must surgically insert the implant posts into the jaw bone.
-The patient will need to be healthy enough to undergo anesthesia and may experience some discomfort or pain during the recovery period.
+The patient must be healthy enough to undergo anesthesia and may experience some discomfort or pain during the recovery period.

-Additionally, not all patients are good candidates for dental implants, and some may require additional procedures, such as bone grafting, before the implant can be placed.
+Not all patients are good candidates for dental implants; some may require additional procedures, such as bone grafting, before the implant can be placed.

 About Traditional Dentures

-A traditional denture is a removable appliance that will replace missing teeth.
-False teeth are fused to a base that will resemble gum tissue.
-They are custom fit to a patient’s mouth so that they rest snuggly on the gums.
+A traditional denture is a removable appliance that replaces missing teeth.
+False teeth are fused to a base that resembles gum tissue.
+The dentures are custom-fitted to a patient’s mouth so that they rest snuggly on the gums.
 They rely on suction and adhesive to stay in place.

 Advantages of Traditional Dentures

-The main advantage of traditional dentures is that they an affordable option to replace missing teeth.
-People who cannot afford dental implants will typically opt for this budget friendly option.
+The main advantage of traditional dentures is that they are an affordable option for replacing missing teeth.
+People who cannot afford dental implants will typically opt for this budget-friendly option.

 Dentures also do not require a surgical procedure during the treatment process.
-It takes about two to three visits to the dentist before they are ready.
+They are ready after about two to three visits to the dentist.
 People who are not healthy enough for surgery or who have issues with anesthesia will need to go with dentures.

 The denture process is also much shorter.
 Instead of taking months to complete, it will only take a few weeks.
-You will simply come in for impressions and we will send those to a dental lab where they fabricate your new teeth.
-At your next appointment a few later, your new denture will be ready.
+You will simply come in for impressions, and we will send those to a dental lab, where they will fabricate your new teeth.
+At your next appointment, a few weeks later, your new denture will be ready.
 To learn more about the types of dentures we offer, see Dentures and Partials.

 Disadvantages of Traditional Dentures

 Traditional dentures are not a permanent solution for tooth loss.
-They will not be secure in your mouth nor will they be very durable.
-Dentures will become loose and slip around in your mouth.
-This makes it hard to eat and speak properly.
-It is also hard to smile with confidence knowing your teeth may fall out.
+They are not secure in your mouth and are not very durable.
+Dentures will become loose and slip around in your mouth, making it hard to eat and speak properly.
+It is also hard to smile with confidence, knowing your teeth may fall out.

 Ill-fitting dentures can also cause sores and irritation in the mouth.
-This can be uncomfortable as they rub against the soft tissues.
-Because they change fit, your dentures will need to adjusted and rebased often.
+They can also be uncomfortable as they rub against the soft tissues.
+Because they change fit, your dentures will need to be adjusted and rebased often.

 Dentures also do not prevent bone loss in the jaw.
-Slowly, over time, denture wearers will have to deal with bone atrophy.
+Gradually, denture wearers will have to deal with bone atrophy.
 They will notice more wrinkles around the mouth, their mouth will appear more sunken in, and their chin will appear more pointed out.
 Bone loss in the jaw is responsible for making people appear older than they are.

-Dentures also come with many eating restrictions.
-This often includes many types of healthy foods.
+Dentures also come with many eating restrictions, including many types of healthy foods.
 Wearing dentures makes it difficult to stick to a healthy, balanced diet.

-To learn more about dental implants vs dentures, book a consult with Dr. Petkevis today.
-Both options are popular choices for missing teeth however dental implants are better for your health and well-being.
-As an experienced dentist that offers full dental implant services, he can determine if you qualify for implants.
-Please contact us to schedule your appointment at our Chester Springs dental office.
+To learn more about dental implants vs. dentures, book a consultation with Dr. Petkevis today.
+Both options are popular choices for missing teeth, but dental implants are better for your health and well-being.
+As an experienced dentist who offers full dental implant services, he can determine if you qualify for implants.
+Please contact us to schedule an appointment at our Chester Springs dental office.